top of page

 Can I use your findings in court?

 Yes.
-At the conclusion of your case, you will have thorough, detailed reports, and proof of compliance with due diligence requirements.
+At the conclusion of your case, you will have thorough, detailed reports, proof of compliance with due diligence requirements, and an affidavit, as needed.

 Q: